 3 Entry-Level Job Seeking Mistakes To Avoid

-If you haven't noticed, many employers post job availability on their websites, or on job boards like Glassdoor, Indeed and LinkedIn.
-Additionally, many employers ask candidates to submit their resumes online.
-You can find leads for jobs through social networking sites and can even post your resume online to be found by recruiters.
+Many employers post job availability on their websites, social media accounts, or on job boards like Glassdoor, Indeed, and LinkedIn.
+Additionally, many employers ask candidates to submit their cover letters and resumes online.

 Forgetting To Prepare For The Job Interview